 Links to GB trainspotting logs can now be found at the following address

-It was exactly 40 years ago to the day – 26th February 1977, when the final BR service hauled by Western diesel hydraulics was run.
+It was exactly 40 years ago to the day (when I composed this page) – 26th February 1977, when the final BR service hauled by Western diesel hydraulics was run.

 From that day on, their distinctive sound would only be heard via preserved examples of the class, and sound recordings.

 This is my small tribute to the loco class on the anniversary.

 A uid member of the class rounds the corner by Langstone Rock, between Dawlish Warren and the sea, with a Motorail service late in the summer of 1968.